sheyijojo/github-actions-course/01-Github-Actions.md

 ## Executing multiple jobs
 - Need to share artifact for the next jobs
 - upload buildartifact actions in the marketplace
 - Download a Build Artiact in the market place
+- Artifact are available in github for downloads

 ```yaml
 name: Genrate ASVII Art work